David M. Malone

-David M. Malone, born in 1954, is a Canadian author on international security and development, as well as a career diplomat.
-He is a former president of the International Peace Institute, and a frequently quoted expert on international affairs, especially on Indian Foreign Policy and the work of the UN Security Council.
+David M. Malone (7 February 1954 – 24 November 2025) was a Canadian author on international security and development, as well as a career diplomat.
+He was a president of the International Peace Institute, and a frequently quoted expert on international affairs, especially on Indian Foreign Policy and the work of the UN Security Council.
 He became president of the International Development Research Centre in 2008 and served until 2013.
 On 1 March 2013, he took up the position of UN Under-Secretary-General, Rector of the United Nations University, which he fulfilled until 28 February 2023.

-Education
+Early life and education

-David Malone is bilingual in French and in English and passed the French exam Baccalauréat in Ecole Saint Martin in Pontoise (France).He holds a degree from l’École des Hautes Études Commerciales (Montreal); studied at the American University in Cairo; holds an MPA from Harvard’s Kennedy School of Government; and earned a DPhil in International Relations from Oxford University.
+David Malone was born in Ottawa, Ontario on 7 February 1954.
+He was bilingual in French and in English and passed the French exam Baccalauréat in Ecole Saint Martin in Pontoise (France).He held a degree from l’École des Hautes Études Commerciales (Montreal); studied at the American University in Cairo; held an MPA from Harvard's Kennedy School of Government; and earned a DPhil in International Relations from Oxford University.

 Career

 Diplomatic career

 Malone served as a Canadian Ambassador to the UN from 1992 to 1994, after representing Canada on the UN's Economic and Social Council, 1990-92.
-He was appointed as the Canadian High Commissioner to India, and the non-resident Ambassador to Nepal and Bhutan, 2006-2008.
+He was appointed the Canadian High Commissioner to India, and the non-resident Ambassador to Nepal and Bhutan, 2006-2008.